zoom1338/UofI-CyberTutorials/MobileAppSecurity/Notes/trials.md

 # 10/27/25
 * uncrackable 2 and 3 both have root detection on the applicatiob ,but frida server wont work unless device is rooted
 * need work arounds

+# 10/30/25
+* Jadx analysis for uncrackable 2
+* informal testing on tutorial 1 by coworker waiting feedback